jaeyk/comp_thinking_social_science/02_Unix-Bash/05_git.md

 $ git init
 ```

-Alternatively, you can create a git repository via github and then clone it on your local machine.
+Alternatively, you can create a Git repository via Github and then clone it on your local machine.

 ```{shell}
 $ git clone /path/to/repository
 ```

-If you're unfamiliar with basic git commands, then please refer to [this git cheet sheet](http://rogerdudler.github.io/git-guide/files/git_cheat_sheet.pdf).
+If you're unfamiliar with basic Git commands, then please refer to [this Git cheet sheet](http://rogerdudler.github.io/git-guide/files/git_cheat_sheet.pdf).

 ### 4. Commit changes

-This feautre shows how git works as a version control system.
+These feautre show how Git works as a version control system.

 If you edited files or added new ones, then you need to update your repository.
-In git language, this action is called committing changes.
+In Git terms, this action is called committing changes.

 ```{shell}
 $ git add . # update every change.